 - Issuing of Penalty Charge Notices

-- Instituting a license review (e.g. alcohol sales).
+- Instituting a license review (e.g. alcohol and cigarette sales).

 - Instituting a product recall